 Creationists Embrace the "Man Tracks"

-Soon Roland Bird’s writings came to the attention of some strict creationists, who sought scientific evidence for their belief that the earth and all life was created less than about 15,000 years ago, rather than having evolved over millions of years.
+Soon Roland Bird’s writings came to the attention of some young-earth creationists, who sought scientific evidence for their belief that the earth and all life was created about 6,000 to 10,000 years ago, rather than having evolved over many millions of years.
 Among the first creationist advocates of the "man track" claims was Clifford Burdick, who helped found the Deluge Society, one of the first creationist groups in America.
 After a brief visit to the Paluxy, Burdick published an article in the Seventh Day Adventist magazine, Signs of the Times, proclaiming that the Paluxy contained clear human and dinosaur footprints, and that this dramatically refuted evolution while supporting the belief in a recent Creation and the formation of the fossil record during Noah’s Flood (Burdick, 1950, 1955).